IhmeGroup/quail/docs/contributing.md

 	return neat_feature
   ```

-These interfaces allow the user to focus on the meat of there new feature while not having too much overhead in making the feature available to the users.
+These interfaces allow the user to focus on the meat of their new feature while not having too much overhead in making the feature available to the users.